Skip to main content

 Kurtosis comes with a logs aggregator component that aggregates logs from services across enclaves.
 This component uses Vector under the hood.
 Logs aggregator can be configured independently for each cluster, in the Kurtosis config file.

 Kurtosis (and Vector) uses the notion of "sinks" to describe the location where you want your logs exported.
 Sink configurations are forwarded as-is (with some exceptions, see below) to Vector, therefore Kurtosis can export to all sinks that Vector supports.
 For a complete list of supported sinks and their configurations, please refer here.
-Currently, logs exporting only works with Docker.

 The following guide walks you through the process of setting up a local Elasticsearch/Kibana instance to which Kurtosis will forward logs to.
 We also include configuration examples for common sinks, such as AWS OpenSearch, S3, etc.